Science 10 and Foundations and Precalculus Math 10 or permission from the course teacher.

 Final Exam (supervised) 15%

 Students need access to a computer and printer to access the lessons and assignments, a scanner to scan student work that will be submitted online, a scientific calculator, and a ruler.
 All assignments must be submitted electronically.
-Paper copies will not be accepted, but a scanner is available at the Royal Oak SIDES campus for students to use.
+Paper copies will not be accepted.

 Click here to view the Physics 11 Curriculum.